Disco Raja: Marketing

 The film's motion poster was released on Teja's birthday and Republic Day 26 January 2019.

 The first look poster of Bobby Simha was released on 6 November 2019, on his birthday and revealed his character as Burma Sethu.

 On 4 December 2019 movie has announced the teaser trailer release date by releasing a new poster featuring Teja.

 First look poster of Payal Rajput was released on 5 December 2019, on her birthday.
 First look poster of Nabha Natesh was released on 11 December 2019, on her birthday.

 The teaser trailer of the film was released on 6 December 2019.
 The second teaser trailer of the film was released on 13 January 2020.

 The Pre-release event was held on 19 January 2020 at N convention Madhapur, Hyderabad.

+Reception

+Manoj Kumar R of The Indian Express gave 2.5/5 stars and wrote, "Disco Raja works because Anand has relied more on his technical team and storytelling skills, instead of solely depending on Ravi Teja’s antics.
+It was also refreshing to see a director/writer being light on his feet, improvising and experimenting with the narrative structure without following a certain formula."
+Neeshita Nyayapati of The Times of India gave 2.5/5 stars and wrote, "Disco Raja is a mixed bag that’s let down by Vi Anand’s writing.
+Despite picking an interesting aspect to base his tale on, he falls down the rabbit hole of delivering ‘entertainment’ in a routine manner."
+Murali Krishna CH of Cinema Express gave 2.5/5 stars and wrote, "With a run-time of nearly 150-minutes, Disco Raja is a film that hardly entertains.
+As you leave the theatre, you can't help missing the real sense of fun and thrills that Vi Anand's films delivered in the past."
+Sangeetha Devi Dundoo of The Hindu wrote, "Generous trimming and some more attention to a few characters could have made this a different film."

 Release

 The film was released on 24 January 2020.